It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 by weaving its antioxidant magic.

-Curcumin can help fight heart disease
+Curcumin supplements can help fight heart disease

 According to the World Health Organization, for the last 15 years heart diseases are responsible for the most deaths in the world every year.